 Online survey 1 also points out problems and solutions regarding inequalities in rural livelihoods.
-Regarding the action track; encouragement of young people and women for agricultural production, dissemination trainings that allow the farmers to learn and apply more productive and new production techniques with cooperation between public and private sectors, supporting and raising awareness of all stakeholders, more associating national Farmer Registration System with contractual farming and transition to traceable system in agricultural production are proposed as solution suggestions.
+Regarding the action track; encouragement of young people and women for agricultural production, dissemination trainings that allow the farmers to learn and apply more productive and new production techniques with cooperation between public and private sectors, supporting and raising awareness of all stakeholders, more associating national Farmer Registration System with contractual farming and transition to traceable system in agricultural production, increasing decent job opportunities and livelihoods, improvement of rural area infrastructure and facilities etc. are proposed as solution suggestions.

 In case of online survey 2, action track 4 was prioritized by 15.77% of the respondents and the main intervention area in the track was specified as "more inclusive sustainable food systems and poverty alleviation".
-Improvement of living conditions in the rural areas, development of a more inclusive approach for disadvantaged people (poor farmers, women, youth etc) takes part in the agriculture and food sector and diversification of economic activities and increasing employment opportunities in rural areas are some of the main action suggestions from the respondents.
+Improvement of living conditions in the rural areas, development of a more inclusive approach for disadvantaged people (poor farmers, women, youth etc.) takes part in the agriculture and food sector and diversification of economic activities and increasing employment opportunities in rural areas are some of the main action suggestions from the respondents.